jjconti/swift-webview-isolated/README.md

 The current implementation works for some websites but others fail to load correctly after login, for example gmail and newrelic.

-[1] In Cocoa Touch (for Iphones and I-Pads) it works exactly oposite: each app has its own cookie jar.
+[1] In Cocoa Touch (for iOS) it works exactly oposite: each app has its own cookie jar.

 [2] This is not true for sandboxed apps but I don't want to rely on this to solve the problem.